 Oussama Danba

-Senior Cryptography Firmware Engineer - PQShield
+Senior Cryptography Software Engineer - PQShield

-I've been at PQShield since October 2019 as a Senior Cryptography Firmware Engineer.
+I've been at PQShield since October 2019 as a Senior Cryptography Software Engineer.
 My primary focus at this moment is Post-Quantum Cryptography on embedded systems and custom hardware.
 My interests primarily lie within practical aspects of cryptography but I am open to other aspects of cryptography.
 Here's a recent version of my CV.

 I've obtained my Master's degree from the Radboud University.
 My Master consisted almost exclusively of cryptography courses with some software science electives.
 For my thesis I worked on the AVX2 implementation of NTRU which was a finalist for the NIST Post-Quantum Cryptography Standardization effort.